strinking/futaba/JOURNAL_PATHS.md

 * `/journal/channel/add` - When a journal output channel is added.
 Attributes: `channel: discord.TextChannel, path: str, recursive: bool`
 * `/journal/channel/remove` - When a journal output channel is removed.
 Attributes: `channel: discord.TextChannel, path: str`
 * `/journal/channel/move` - When a journal output channel is moved.
 Attributes: `old_channel: discord.TextChannel, new_channel: discord.TextChannel, path: str, recursive: bool`
+* `/journal/user/add` - When a journal output is added to a user.
+Attributes: `user: discord.Member, path: str, recursive: bool`
+* `/journal/user/remove` - When a journal output is removed from a user.
+Attributes: `user: discord.Member, path: str`

 ### Miscellaneous
 * `/misc/ping` - Time from receiving a command to sending a message to Discord.
 Attributs: `ms: float`